a row of glass trophies

 5. A curriculum vitae of no more than 5 pages.

-6. Teaching evaluations for all courses taught only in the preceding four semesters.
+6. Teaching evaluations in a tabular form for all courses taught only in the preceding four semesters (please do not include the entire teaching evaluation).
 The nominee is encouraged to refer to these evaluations in their application statement to provide additional context.
 Student comments should not be included.

 Selection Criteria